SynBioDex/SBOL-visual/font/readme.md

 Principles that were used in testing the font:
 ==============================================
-Font has been tested by recreating Examples.odt and Examples.pdf in LibreOffice Writer Version: 5.4.6.2:
-* in Kubuntu 17.10 Artful Aardvark and 18.04 Bionic Beaver
+Font has been tested by recreating Examples.odt and Examples.pdf in LibreOffice Writer Version 5.4.6.2 in Kubuntu 17.10 Artful Aardvark and 18.04 Bionic Beaver:
 * On menu click: "insert" / "special character"
 * Choose up to 16 characters per insert (can be repeated)
 * Place and align as desired
 * If required, close vertical gaps adjusting line spacing by
   * clicking on menu: "Format" / "Paragraph" and
-  * select "Proportional" of ~"92%" at "Line Spacing"
+  * select "Proportional" of ~"92%" at "Line Spacing" to reduce space between lines below zero
 * Click "File" / "Save as" "Example.odt"
 * Click "File" / "Export as PDF" "Example.pdf"